Four killed over withcraft allegations in India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: Four members of a family including two women were killed by fellow villagers in central India’s tribal heartland over allegations of witchcraft, authorities said on Sunday.
+NEW DELHI: Four members of a family including two women were killed by fellow villagers in central India´s tribal heartland over allegations of witchcraft, authorities said Sunday.

 "It is linked to some local occult practitioner(s) who blamed some negative development in the tribal village to the members of this family," Shashi Ranjan, deputy commissioner of Jharkhand state's Gumla district, told AFP.

-Gumla is a densely forested tribal-dominated region some 100 kilometres (60 miles) from the regional capital Ranchi.
+Gumla is a densely forested tribal-dominated region some 100 kilometres from the regional capital Ranchi.

 "Additional forces have been at the Siskari village since authorities found out about the incident," he added.